ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Week 4/W4 - Day 1 - Forms of Storage on Cloud, terminology, volumes, IOs.md

 Origin -> where you originally created your S3 bucket

 You can build applications within the S3, for example, if you need to work with a particular file, you can set up a trigger that finds that file and then performs what the application needs.
-Similar to what I do with CHS in the vm5
+Similar to what I do with CHS in the vm5 - although VM5 = Ec2 and the D drive is a EFS

 You can talk to the S3 with the CLI or through an API